 Term insurance gives you the ability to buy the exact amount of coverage that you need at a certain time.
 Don’t make it more complicated.

 - Carve out time to review your finances.
 Take stock of all your student loans, investment accounts, education savings accounts, life insurance, etc. Reevaluate whether or not you have a well-thought-out strategy for the various components in your financial life.

 - Start tracking your spending.
 I can’t stress this enough – it is so important to know where your money is going and how much it costs to live your lifestyle.
 If you don’t, you can’t make any informed financial decisions about the future.

 - There is a lot to unpack here and you may be thinking, “I know I need to do this, but I don’t have the time or the ability”.
 This is why it’s helpful to work with a financial planner to guide you through this process.
 But not any financial planner, a fee-only financial planner.
 You always want someone acting in your best interest – no hidden costs, no BS.

-- Surprise, surprise, but yes – I am a fee-only financial planner and I specialize in working with young families.
+- Surprise, surprise, but yes – I am a fee-only financial planner and I specialize in working with travel-loving young families.
 I’d love the opportunity to help your family reevaluate your finances.
-You can check out my website, attend my free webinar, or schedule time with me to figure out how I can help you.
+You can check out my website, or schedule time with me to figure out how I can help you.